-Click here to find out about the prizes worth $20,000 that will be given away every day May 14-18.
+HGR is giving away prizes worth $20,000 every day May 14-18 in 2019.
 You get one free ticket each day just for walking in the door!
 We also will have free food on THREE days that week for our customers (breakfast burritos on Monday, ribs on Wednesday, Philly cheesesteak on Friday).
 Come help us celebrate our 20th anniversary.

 I’m actually a veterinary technician at the zoo in Los Angeles.
 I’ve always been an animal lover, and I’ve worked with animals since I was 16.
 It’s such an exciting and often dangerous job that it keeps me sharp and motivated.
 Every day is an adventure.
 I would honestly do it for free, but luckily it pays enough for me to enjoy my other hobbies.